4d/docs/docs/Project/architecture.md

 ## Data folder

-The data folder contains the data file and all files relating to the data.
+The data folder contains the data file and all files and folders relating to the data.

 Contents|Description|Format
 --------|-------|----